4gnle/Coopefy/README.md

 # **How Does Coopefy Make it Happen?**

-Harnessing the power of tokenomics (decentralization and no constraints), we allow people to collaborate with each other by promoting better incentive alignment and safety.
-Those who need help can share their project's demands, offering a reward for a successful job.
-Those who want to help can apply their knowledge and skills on these projects in exchange for the reward.
+Harnessing the power of tokenomics (decentralization and no constraints), we allow people to collaborate with each other by promoting better incentive alignment and safety in two ways:

+- Those who need help can share their project's demands, offering a reward for a successful job.

+- Those who want to help can apply their knowledge and skills on these projects in exchange for the reward.

 ## **Safety**
 Every reward goes through a smart contract that works as an arbitrator.
 Help-seekers can deposit the rewards safely on project creation, and collaborators can expect the reward to reach their wallet on successful delivery.